 A lovely full-bodied Chardonnay, from South America’s leading organic producer.
 Gold in the glass, with beautiful aromas of tropical fruit and toasted nuts.
 A touch of oak ageing gives a creamy texture, and the boldness to match white meat dishes as well as salads and fish.

 Every good wine list needs a white Burgundy, but in the face of crazy prices for the famous names and a lot of affordable but dull stuff, where to turn?
-The answer is to the southern appellation of Mâcon, and a young (just past 30) winemaker called Jean-Christophe Perraud.
+The answer is to the southern appellation of Mâcon, and a young (mid-thirties) winemaker called Jean-Christophe Perraud.
 Using grapes from family vineyards as old as he is, he crafts lightly oaked Chardonnays that are full-flavoured and crisply acidic.
 Very adaptable, but we particularly like it with scallops and other shellfish.
-Highly recommended for lovers of refined old world wines
+Highly recommended for lovers of refined old-world whites.

 AROMATIC WHITE WINES